TK009/embedded-o-mi/README.md

     - workaround: put a onwrite script in the interesting items to copy the walue in a global var
 * Interval subscription request
 * Delete request
+* Do not stop response on the first 404
 * Object(s) level subscriptions that expand when new children are added
     - currently subscribes only currently existing leaf nodes
 * Flash storage for latest values